digitallyinduced/ihp/Guide/your-first-project.markdown

     haskellEnv
 ```

+Update the local development environment by running `make -B .envrc`.
+This will download and install the mmark package.
 Now restart the development server by pressing CTRL+C and then typing `./start` again.
-We will see that mmark is going to be installed.

 #### Markdown Rendering